LauraNolan/marti/README.md

 ## What Is CRITs?

 CRITs is a web-based tool developed by MITRE, which combines an analytic engine with a cyber threat database that not only serves as a repository for attack data and malware, but also provides analysts with a powerful platform for conducting malware analyses, correlating malware, and for targeting data.
 These analyses and correlations can also be saved and exploited within CRITs.
-CRITs employs a simple but very useful hierarchy to structure cyber threat information.
+CRITs employs a simple but very useful hierarchy to structure cyber threat intelligence.
 This structure gives analysts the power to 'pivot' on metadata to discover previously unknown related content.

 Visit their [website](https://crits.github.io) for more information, documentation, and links to community content such as their mailing lists and IRC channel.